Guimica-gml/Shadow-Dungeon/README.md

 ## Game concept
 This game was created in a week for a gamejam with the theme 'what doesn't kill you makes you stronger'.
-The whole idea of the game is that when you recieve damage you weapon gains one level (making it stroger), obvisouly you also lose 1 hp.
+The whole idea of the game is that when you recieve damage your weapon gains one level (making it stronger), obviously you also lose 1 hp.
 The game contains a variety of guns, items and enemies, which will be listed later.
 As the name implies the game is placed in a dungeon, which is composed by three floors and a final boss room.

 ## Gameplay